tnbcserp/invt/README.md

-# Inventory Dashboard
+# 🏪 Restaurant Inventory Manager

-A comprehensive Streamlit-based inventory management dashboard that connects to Google Sheets for real-time inventory tracking and alert management.
+A comprehensive Streamlit-based inventory management dashboard that connects to Google Sheets for real-time inventory tracking and alert management. **Enhanced with Twigs Design System for professional UI/UX.**

+## ✨ New Features - Twigs Design System

+🎨 **Professional Design**: Implemented the [Twigs Design System](https://twigs.surveysparrow.com/docs/theming) for a modern, consistent user experience

+🎯 **Restaurant-Focused Colors**: Deep teal (#2E666D) and sophisticated gray (#363A43) palette perfect for professional kitchens

+📱 **Mobile-First Design**: Responsive layout that works beautifully on all devices

+♿ **Accessibility Compliant**: WCAG AA standards with proper contrast ratios and focus states

+🚀 **Performance Optimized**: Fast loading with smooth animations and transitions

 ## Features